CST1229/tw-packaged-assets-renamer/README.md

 Renames asset files in a packaged TurboWarp project to match their sprite and costumes/sound names, as well as any folders made using the Sprite folders addon, instead of their normal random-ish names.

 This may cause duplicate files to be created if 2 assets are identical, which could slightly increase the project's filesize.
-It might also not work well with other tools.
+It might also not work well with other tools (like the unpackager, though it's still possible to get project files back by modifying the unpackager).

 ## Usage